rzarajczyk/rzarajczyk.github.io/docs/solr-core-configuration.md

 Some common types:

-* `solr.StrField` - text saved "as is", not analyzed nor tokenized
+* `solr.StrField` - text saved "as is", not analyzed, not tokenized
-* `solr.TextField` - text with analyzers and tokenized
+* `solr.TextField` - text after tokenization and analysis
 * `solr.BoolField`
 * `solr.DoublePointField`
 * `solr.IntPointField`
 * `solr.DatePointField`
+* `solr.ExternalFileField` - value of this field os stored in a separate file, mainly for function queries

-#### Three important data structures: indexed/stored/docValues
+### Three important data structures: indexed/stored/docValues

 Let's say we have the following documents: